 Art History Major

-Art History Major - BA
+Art History as a Major - BA

 Art History as a dual Major - BS

+This undergraduate degree prepares students for a variety of art related careers and professional programs such as law, architecture or medicine.
 The curriculum is designed with great flexibility to enable students to pursue an additional degree in one of the University's more than 80 majors without extending their time at the University.